THUDM/AutoWebGLM/README.md

-<h1>AutoWebGLM: Bootstrap And Reinforce A Large Language Model-based Web Navigating Agent</h1>
+<h1>AutoWebGLM: A Large Language Model-based Web Navigating Agent</h1>

 This is the official implementation of AutoWebGLM.
 If you find our open-sourced efforts useful, please 🌟 the repo to encourage our following development!